Helping You Turn Internet Randos into Subscribers Addicted to Throwing Fistfuls of Cash at you on Repeat

 5. Behind the Scene Footage

 Subscribers want more of YOU in your emails.
-So give them a tour of your office, show them your equipment, talk to them about your morning route.
-I know you’re life might seem boring but in the world of fake Instagram world – real life is a refreshing change of pace.
+So give them a tour of your office, show them your equipment, talk to them about your morning routine.
+I know your life might seem boring but in the world of fake Instagram world – real life is a refreshing change of pace.

-Oh, if you’re creating a course or ebook that’s not quite ready yet, share of picture of your outline on notecards, or a mock up of the cover.
+Oh, if you’re creating a course or E-book that’s not quite ready yet, share a picture of your outline on notecards, or a mock up of the cover.

 6. Spotlight others

 Chris Brogan does this every week with his Friday “Shine” messages.
-Picking 4 members of his Facebook Group member to highlight.
+Picking 4 members of his Facebook Group to highlight.
 Each person gets a small blurb.
-Who they are, what they do, who they serve and link back their website or one social media account.
+Who they are, what they do, who they serve and a link back to their website or one social media account.

 The Key to writing something worth reading…

 The key to writing something worth reading is simple – put your subscribers first.
-Don’t think…”Hmmm…what should I write today think…what do my people need to hear today.
-Then pop open a word doc and let your feelings pour on the page.
+Don’t think… “Hmmm… what should I write today?”
+Think… What do my people need to hear today?”
+Then pop open a word doc and let your feelings pour onto the page.